centroxy/suitecrm-oxd-module/README.md

 [TOC]

-# SuiteCRM  OpenID Connect Single Sign-On (SSO) Module by Gluu
+# SuiteCRM OpenID Connect Single Sign-On (SSO) Module By Gluu

 ![image](https://raw.githubusercontent.com/GluuFederation/gluu-sso-SuiteCRM-module/master/plugin.jpg)

-Gluu's SuiteCRM OpenID Connect Single Sign On (SSO) Module will enable you to authenticate users against any standard OpenID Connect Provider (OP).
+Gluu's SuiteCRM OpenID Connect Single Sign-On (SSO) Module will enable you to authenticate users against any standard OpenID Connect Provider (OP).
 If you don't already have an OP you can [deploy the free open source Gluu Server](https://gluu.org/docs/deployment).

 ## Requirements
 In order to use the SuiteCRM Module, you will need to have deployed a standard OP like the Gluu Server and the oxd Server.